Advice for Dismissed Students Planning to Petition for Scholastic Reinstatement

 As stated above, it is expected that you successfully complete some college level coursework before petitioning for reinstatement in order to demonstrate your ability to succeed academically.
 Options include:

 - transferable coursework at a community or technical college or four year college/university.

-- WWU coursework through Extended Education (summer session, online term based and/or self-paced courses).
+- WWU coursework through Extended Education (summer session, online term based and/or self-paced courses) taken as a non-matriculated student.
 This option provides the opportunity to improve your WWU GPA prior to reinstatement.
-Learn more about Extended Education courses online at: https://ee.wwu.edu/
+Learn more about Extended Education courses online at: https://ee.wwu.edu/ Please note: Degree Program offerings at Western’s satellite locations are not available to academically dismissed students.

 What the Scholastic Standing Committee Looks for When Assessing Readiness for Reinstatement: